Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Applications to high-dimensional inferences

 \section{Applications to high-dimensional inferences}

-This section outlines two important applications in high-dimensional statistics.
-The first one asks the question if discoveries by machine learning and data mining techniques any better than by chance and the second one validates if fundamental assumption of exogeneity (\ref{eq1.2}) holds for high-dimensional statistical inference.
+This section outlines three applications in high-dimensional statistics.
+The first determines whether discoveries by machine learning and data mining techniques are any better than those reached by chance.
+Second, we show that the distributions of maximum spurious correlations can also be applied to model selection.
+In the third application, we validate the fundamental assumption of exogeneity (\ref{eq1.2}) in high dimensions.